 The government of Peru already has eliminated many nontariff barriers, and, under the PTPA, is subjecting remaining measures, including subsidies, to additional disciplines.

 Peru currently restricts imports of certain used goods, including used clothing and shoes (except as charitable donations), used tires, cars over five years old, and heavy trucks (weighing three tons or more) more than eight years old.
-The value-added tax does not apply to charitable donations, although this charitable exemption requires prior registration by the importer with APCI (the Peruvian government's Agency for International Cooperation).
 A 45 percent excise tax applies to used cars and trucks (compared to 20 percent for a new car).
 However, if these used cars and trucks undergo refurbishment in an industrial center in the south of the country (located in Ilo, Matarani, or Tacna) after importation, no excise tax applies.

 Peru currently requires that biopharmaceutical companies submit a "Batch Release Certificate" issued by the competent authority of the country of origin.
 The United States Food and Drug Administration (FDA) does not issue such certificates for all types of biological pharmaceuticals.
 As a result, this requirement adversely affects market access for some biologics produced in the United States.
 Other administrative processing requirements and duplicative product testing have a negative impact on access to the Peruvian market.
+For instance, the Peruvian Ministry of Health allows the registration of biosimilars of biologic drugs without clinical testing.
+The registration need only include an affidavit that successful clinical trials have taken place and that the drug is safe for use.
+As a result, local companies can register biosimilar products that infringe on patented biologic drugs.